canonical-web-and-design/practices/coding/javascript.md

 #### Reducers

 - Use [immer](https://github.com/immerjs/immer) for easy immutable state management, removing a whole class of bugs.
+To understand why this is important, please read [Immutability in React and Redux: The Complete Guide](https://daveceddia.com/react-redux-immutability-guide/).
 - [reduceReducers](https://github.com/redux-utilities/reduce-reducers) is a useful tool for combining reducers and removing boilerplate where you have many reducers with identical behaviour.

 #### Selectors